When you need to isolate

 You should stay in your accommodation and self-isolate immediately.
 This still applies even if you have received one or more doses of COVID-19 vaccine.

-If someone in your household has symptoms or receives a positive test result
+If someone in your household receives a positive test result

 Even if you do not have to isolate, we recommend that you take regular lateral flow tests.